mcataneo/mochi_class_public/README.md

 Python parameter extraction code, you need to compile not only the code, but also its python wrapper.
 This can be done by typing just 'make' instead of 'make class' (or for speeding up: 'make -j').
-To ensure a smooth experience, before installing class we recommend you first install its dependencies:
+To ensure a smooth experience, before installing mochi_class we recommend you first install its dependencies:

   * numpy <= 1.26.4